by Rachel Smith

 My friend sent her revised email to the client, who came back and offered to meet her halfway.
 It was still crappy money, but better than the original offer.
 If this happens, it’s up to you to either walk away, or agree to the rate, but being clear that you are making an exception and your usual rate is $X. That simply leaves the door open for a new negotiation the next time the client comes to you with a commission.

-Here are some tips on how to negotiate for a better rate:
+Here are some tips on how to negotiate freelance rates (that is, better rates than you may be getting):

-1. Know your worth.
-If you have a rule that you don’t write for under 50c or 70c a word, that’s because you’ve earned that rate.
+If you have a rule that you don’t write for under 70c or 90c a word, that’s because you’ve earned that rate.
 You’ve set that rate to take into account your expenses and you lose money if you write for under that.
 Go into negotiations feeling good about that fact.

 Learning to negotiate is one of the trickiest parts of being a freelancer – and if you need some assistance in this area, check out our ebook, 25 Scripts for Freelance Success.
 It features a range of essential scripts for common situations you can use in order to communicate effectively with clients and editors.